Mortgage Repayment Calculator

 Why should I use a loan’s comparison rate in the mortgage repayment calculator?

 Comparison rates help borrowers compare apples with apples.
-They’re a rate that encompasses both interest and fees on your loan.
+They encompass both interest and fees on your loan.
 By using the comparison rate instead of the interest rate alone, you’ll get a more accurate picture of the overall cost of your loan.
-The comparison rate doesn’t include all fees, though, such as those which only apply in specific circumstances (such as early repayment or redraw charges).
+The comparison rate doesn’t include all fees, though, such as those that only apply in specific circumstances (like early repayment or redraw charges).

 How can I calculate my borrowing power?